Found a lost cat or dog

 As soon as you know your cat or dog is lost, you should:

 - Check if your lost pet has been brought into the Animal Services Centre by frequently checking the listings of impounded cats, impounded dogs, adoptable cats and adoptable dogs on our website.
-The website is updated every 15 minutes during regular business hours, so check frequently.

 - Download the free City of Calgary Pets mobile application so you can check via your mobile device if your pet is showing up on our impounded or adoptable lists.

-What else can you do?
+Lost cat or dog - What else can you do?

 - Double-check with members of your household to ensure no one has your pet or knows where your pet is.